FantasyRobotFighter/fantasyrobotfighter.github.io/about.md

 profile: true
 ---

-Robots in a fantasy wasteland fighting for scrap and surival.<br />Just building an RPG blog.<br />Pay no attention to the robot behind the dinosaur.
+Just building an RPG blog.<br />Robots in a fantasy wasteland fighting for scrap and surival.

 {% include footer.html %}